Home

 The next tool is a confectionery knife.

-It too has had it's blade rounded off on the grinding wheel!
+It too has had it's blade rounded off on by grinding or filing!

 Below, you can see the texture of a primed store bought canvas.
 This usually has one to two coats of acrylic gesso already applied.
 As you can see, the texture is still very bumpy with the weave of the canvas very visible.
 Your canvas preparation will make this disappear!